Sylius/Sylius/docs/contributing/code/patches.rst

 your pull request is about adding a new feature or modifying an existing one, explain the rationale for the changes.
 The pull request description helps the code review.

-In addition to this "code" pull request, you must also send a pull request to the `documentation repository`_ to update the documentation when appropriate.

 Rework your Patch
 ~~~~~~~~~~~~~~~~~